What is Massachusetts General Law Chapter 123, Section 35?

 If an individual no longer meets commitment criteria, can they remain in the program on a voluntary basis for continued treatment?

 Yes.
 Length of commitment shouldn’t be confused with length of treatment episode, although if the individual does not meet the criteria for involuntary commitment, they may meet the criteria for continued care.
-All admissions are encouraged to continue in the treatment episode at this level or at lower levels of care.
+All admissions are encouraged to continue in the treatment episode in the appropriate service setting.

 Can one be transferred from one facility to another if a bed opens?